 Understanding bipolar disorder medication

-Most people with bipolar disorder are treated with a combination of medicine and psychology.
+Most people with bipolar disorder are treated with a combination of medicine and psychotherapy.
 Psychological treatment on its own is usually not enough.
 Medication plays a vital role and is used to:

 - treat episodes of depression